Mengkodingan/ckptw/README.md

 > ⚠ The button and section are now deprecated!

 - ### Button
-  make a button message with Button Builder.
+  Make a button message with Button Builder.

   ```ts
   import { ButtonBuilder } from "@mengkodingan/ckptw";